 Although our primary commitment is to supply members with 100% Angelica Organic Farm-grown produce, there's the odd staple we can't grow either due to current farm space or micro-climate restrictions.
 For example, we can't reliably grow pumpkins at our farm (not enough heat for enough weeks), so some years we'll find local pumpkins when possible?
 We even know a wonderful BD sweet potato grower in Nth Victoria, where the heat is adequate and lasts long enough (just!) to grow sweet potatoes, so when possible we could include a short run of those?
 In any case, the items WILL be in season and predominantly local and not frequent inclusions.

 N.B.: Spring and early summer are our local 'hungry period', when all 'over winter crops' are finished and there's not yet been enough consistent warm weather for new crops to grow/be ready.
 That is why we start the annual CSA in February AND also because by then everyone is back from summer holidays!

 READ about the Pros and Cons of CSA on the NEXT PAGE and whether our CSA will suit YOU...

 SUBMIT your APPLICATION HERE to JOIN our CSA!

-If you would like to SIGN UP for our NEXT CSA SEASON starting FEBRUARY 2018, please fill in the form below to be added to the mailing list for notifications (SIGN UP deadline will be DECEMBER BEFORE CHRISTMAS, with the new CSA starting the 1st week of FEBRUARY 2018).
+If you would like to SIGN UP for our NEXT CSA SEASON starting FEBRUARY 2018, please fill in the form below to be added to the mailing list for notifications (SIGN UP STARTS late November.
+SIGN UP DEADLINE will be DECEMBER 11th, with the new CSA starting 4th FEBRUARY 2018).